Disrupt Enterprise Maintenance with Maintenance-as-a-Service (MaaS)

 Their scope may also include automated activation of supply chain actions such as placement of orders in the ERP.
 Such actions are greatly facilitated by the deployment of enterprise systems in the cloud.

-Simulation-as-a-Service: As part of this service, maintenance engineers able to simulate future operations of assets based on historical data in the cloud.
+Simulation-as-a-Service: As part of this service, maintenance engineers are able to simulate future operations of assets based on historical data in the cloud.

 In this way, maintenance workers can simulate and visualize various what-if scenarios in the scope of FMEA (Failure Mode and Effects Analysis) operations.
 Overall, simulation-as-a-service can greatly boost maintenance decisions.